zcemata/comp0034-week2/activities/lollapalooza.md

 There are the 4 ways you can style and customize figures made with Plotly Express:

-1. Control common parameters like width & height, titles, labeling and colors using built-in Plotly Express function arguments
+1. Control common parameters like width & height, titles, labeling and colors using built-in Plotly Express function arguments.

 Go to [this page](https://plotly.com/python/styling-plotly-express/#builtin-plotly-express-styling-arguments) and use the guidance.
 Then modify the fig code to add `title="Purchases by place"` to the chart.